 Our Home Away From Home in Marrakech is a Riad in the Medina

 Marrakech is endearingly chaotic and as exotic as every magazine article makes it out to be.
-From the cacophony of sounds, sights and smells on the Djemaa al Fna, the city’s main square which comes alive every evening with musicians, storytellers, snake-charmers, and stall-holders, to the labyrinthine medina and markets that hum with Moroccans going about their business on bicycle, motorcycle and mule.
+From the cacophony of sounds, sights and smells on the Djemaa al Fna, the city’s main square, which comes alive every night with musicians, storytellers, snake-charmers, and stall-holders, to the labyrinthine medina and lively markets that hum with life as Moroccans go about their business on bicycle, motorcycle and mule.

-And so it was that our first holiday rental accommodation that had been organized did not have the Internet access so vital to this project, and we wasted an afternoon trying to get it to work and an evening investigating other access options.
+And so it was that our first holiday rental accommodation of our global grand tour that had been organised by our project partners did not have the Internet access so vital to this project.
+We wasted an afternoon trying to get the internet to work and an evening investigating other access options.

 Rue Dal El Bacha is lined with some of the medina’s most charming shops, including antique stores and the bookshop Librairie d’Art Dar El Bacha, and the surrounding neighbourhood boasts some of the Old City’s best restaurants and most charming riads.

 Just outside the heavy wooden door to Dar Rocmarra, locals whizz by on motorcycles, kids muck around on their way home from school, and worshippers make their way to the mosque on the corner when the call-to-prayer sounds.

 Inside our home in Marrakech, all we can hear is the fireplace crackling in the evenings, the tinkle of water from the fountain where pink rose petals float, the manager-cum-housekeeper-cum-chef Jamila pottering about in the kitchen, and the atmospheric sounds of what must be one of the most eclectic riad soundtracks around – everything from Natacha Atlas to Amy Winehouse.